What do these all have in common?

 The vagus nerve is the main component of the parasympathetic nervous system which oversees crucial functions such as mood, immune, digestion, and heart rate.
 It innervates a two-way connection between the brain and the gastrointestinal tract.
 According to Dr. Alex Vasquez DC, ND, DO, “90% of the vagal fibres between the gut and brain are afferent, suggesting that the brain is more of a receiver than a transmitter with respect to brain-gut communication.”
 This means our microbiome becomes a major player in brain health.

-How do we support microglial cell activation and neuroinflammation?
+How do I support microglial cell activation and neuroinflammation?

 When it comes to brain, it is all about lifestyle.
 A brain healthy lifestyle includes reduction of alcohol intake, gentle exercise, stress reduction, and good quality sleep.
 In addition, support should be given to improving BBB permeability, eradicating infections, supporting hormones, reducing toxic burden, supporting immune function, increasing mitochondrial capacity, and controlling oxidative stress.